Donald Fagen visits my K-ROCK show late 1980s.

 There are more airchecks on my Soundcloud page.
 Each station is under Playlists.

 One interview I wish I had was the one I did with singer/songwriter Bobby Caldwell (“What You Won’t Do For Love”) on Valentine’s Day, 1979.
 Probably for the best.
-I already had a crush and probably sounded like a fool.
-I had no idea that within five months we would be engaged.
+I was already smitten and probably sounded like a fool.
+Within five months we were engaged.
 We were together five years.

 I-95/WINZ-FM South Florida.
 1982-1984.
 The “Up and at ’em with the Madame” glory days

 From January 1983 to July 1984 I was the morning show host on I-95 (WINZ-FM), a first for a woman in that time slot in South Florida.
-“Up and at ‘em with the Madame!” was made up of me, wise-cracking Jeff DeForrest doing news/sports/traffic and George Streapy producing.
+Rounding out the “Up and at ‘em with the Madame!” show was wise-cracking Jeff DeForrest doing news/sports/traffic and George Streapy producing.
 I had a great time – even if I had to get up at 4 a.m. and pretend I wasn’t remotely stressed out.
 After beating my direct competition, Y-100 – another first – I asked for a raise and was fired.
-It was a blessing for I was soon offered my dream job: DJ-ing in the Big Apple.
-I-95 replaced me with Don Cox (famous for handing out Cox Sucker lollipops to his nubile fans).
+I was replaced with Don Cox (famous for handing out Cox Sucker lollipops to his nubile fans).
 Don passed away in 2003.
+The firing was a blessing.
+I was soon offered my dream job: DJ-ing in the Big Apple.

 The late, flamboyant Sunny Joe White brought me to WKTU when it was at 92.3 FM on the radio dial (now it’s at 103.5FM).
-It had lost its disco heyday bragging rights as the city’s number one station mainly due to the new kid in town, Z100 (led by Scott Shannon), pulverizing it rather quickly.
+It had lost its disco heyday bragging rights as the city’s number one station mainly due to the new kid in town, Z100, pulverizing it rather quickly.
 Co-hosting the morning show with the hilarious Jay Thomas, then doing my own show after, was fun while it lasted.

 K-ROCK/WXRK, New York City, July 13,1985-November 1991

 On July 13, 1985, WKTU vanished.
 92-3 K-ROCK was born in its place.
 Eventually Howard Stern would reign over mornings and begin his steady ascent to “The King of All Media.”
-For awhile my show followed his.
+At first, my show followed his.
 Management thought “The Madame” was too “hit radio”; I needed a hipper, more rock and roll name.
 I became “The Rock and Roll Madame.”

 November 1989, when I was on 10pm-2am.
 (Unbeknownst to me, not for much longer.)
 This show has my John Lee Hooker interview.
 I couldn’t understand 75% of what he said.
 Hearing me talk about him showing up at the Van Morrison shows, K-ROCK broadcasting from the Paul McCartney concert at Madison Square Garden, and a benefit with celebrity DJs like Laurie Anderson and Lou Reed, brings back how exciting it was to be in New York City.
 Everyone, eventually, came through town.